syncfusion-content/asp.netmvc-docs/aspnetmvc/Grid/Exporting.md

 </table>

-You can customize the particular cell or particula row of exporting files using server events.
+You can customize the particular cell or particular  row of exporting files using server events.
 The code snippet for this is

 {% tabs %}

-{% highlight CSHTML %}
+{% highlight razor %}

 @(Html.EJ().Grid<OrdersView>("FlatGrid")